wesovilabs/orion/docs/_gettingstarted/examples.md

 ## Preconditions

 Orion must be installed in your computes.
-[Visti the documentation](../installation)
+[Visit the documentation](../installation)

 ## Examples